SOAR: Autonomous Improvement of Instruction Following Skills via Foundation Models

 System Diagram

-After running SOAR, the policy succeeds at tasks where it once failed
+After running SOAR, the policy succeeds at tasks where it once failed.

 Time lapse videos of autonomous data collection.
 Generated subgoal images during data collection are depicted in the top right